 Editor’s Note: Whether the 5GS should support mitigation of DoS by compromised NF are FFS.

 5GS shall support the means to authenticate and authorize the dedicated NFs in the customer premises and operator premises.

+The 5G system shall provide the capability for the LI functions in the SMF to communicate with the UPF.

+Editor’s Note: The detail of the requirement for LI functions is FFS.

 6.2 Key Issue #2: Dedicated NFs interacting with PLMN through SBA interface